Sweet potatoes are a tender, warm-season perennial plant grown as an annual.

 Description.
 The sweet potato is a tender vining or semi-erect perennial plant grown for its swollen fleshy tuber, similar to an elongated potato.
 Tubers vary from creamy-yellow to light brown to deep red-orange in color and from 4 or 5 inches to 8 inches or more in length.
 The flesh of the tuber is yellow or gold.
 Tubers are described as “dry” and “moist” noting the texture of the tuber when eaten.
 “Moist” sweet potatoes are often called yams; however, a true yam is actually a different species found in tropical regions.
 The flower of the sweet potato is pink to purple colored.
 Tubers grow underground from the vine’s central shoot.

-Yield.
+Sweet Potato Yield.
 Grow 5 sweet potato plants for each household member.

 Site.
 Plant sweet potatoes in full sun.
 Grow sweet potatoes in loose, well-worked, well-drained somewhat sandy soil with aged compost added.
 Soil that is overly rich will produce more foliage than tubers.
 Remove all soil lumps, rocks or other obstacles that might cause tubers to become deformed.
 Sweet potatoes prefer a soil pH of 5.0 to 6.5.

-Planting time.
+Sweet Potato Planting Time.
 Set sweet potato starts in the garden after all danger of frost is past in spring, usually about 4 weeks after the last frost.
 Sweet potatoes are extremely sensitive to frost and need a warm, moist growing season of as many as 150 days.
 Sweet potato slips can be started indoors as early as 12 weeks before they are transplanted into the garden.
 Well-rooted sweet potatoes require a soil growing temperature of 60° to 85°F and an air growing temperature of 65° to 95°F. Sweet potatoes will thrive in air temperatures as high as 100°F.

-Starting sprouts or slips.
+Starting Sweet Potato Sprouts or Slips.
 Grow sweet potatoes from rooted sprouts, or slips, taken from a mature tuber.
 Here are two ways to start sweet potato slips: (1) Place a sweet potato in a jar of water that is half full with about one-third of the tuber submerged.
 Leave it in a warm (75°F), sunny location where it will sprout.
 When sprouts are 6 inches long, pull them off the tuber and set them in water or damp sand until they root.
 Start about 12 weeks before you plan to set the slips in the garden.
 (2) Place cut seed pieces (tubers divided into pieces each with one or more “eyes”) in a hotbed of moist sand or light growing medium with a constant temperature of about 80°F. Set the pieces about 1 inch apart and cover with 2 to 4 inches of sand or light soil.
 Shoots will appear in about 3 weeks then add another inch of sand or light soil; do not let the growing medium dry out.
 When sprouts reach 3 to 4 inches tall reduce the temperature to 70°F and grow on for another 3 weeks.
 Seed tubers will be rooted in about 6 weeks and can then be planted in the garden.

 Water and feeding.
 Sweet potatoes will tolerate dry soil once established but will produce best if kept evenly moist, an inch of water every week until 3 to 4 weeks before harvest.
 Sweet potatoes prefer well-drained soil; tubers will rot in soil that is too wet.
 Add aged compost to planting beds before planting; add a low nitrogen fertilizer (5-10-10) to the soil two weeks before planting.